Yamaha XTZ 750

-The Yamaha XTZ 750 Super Ténéré was a dual-sport motorcycle, produced by Yamaha beginning in 1989.
+The Yamaha XTZ750 Super Ténéré is a dual-sport motorcycle, produced by Yamaha beginning in 1989.
 It was named after Yamaha's lighter, single-cylinder models, which in turn were named after the notorious Ténéré desert stage of the former Paris-Dakar Rally in northeastern Niger.

 Background

 The XTZ 750 is a larger, twin-cylinder version of the single-cylinder Yamaha XTZ 660 Ténéré.
 The XTZ 660 and XTZ 750 models superseded the smaller, air-cooled Yamaha XT 600Z Ténéré.
-First sold in 1989, the Super Ténéré used a new Yamaha engine design containing 5-valve heads.
+First sold in 1989, the Super Ténéré used a new Yamaha engine design with a DOHC 5-valve cylinder head and a 360 degree crankshaft.
 A solid protective guard around the engine prevents damage.

 The front brake disks of the XTZ are provided with plastic covers.
 For normal road use these covers are beneficial, but they can make cooling of the brake disks more difficult when riding downhill.
 Owners appreciate the machine for its comfort and solid feel, plus the long-range fuel tank of 26 L. Accessories remain common for this model.

-The XTZ 750 was discontinued in 1996, but not before the Dakar version YZE750 won the Dakar race twice, plus four more times as an 850.
+The XTZ 750 was discontinued in 1996, but not before the Dakar version YZE 750 won the Dakar race in 1991, plus six more times as the YZE 850T.